 For students choosing regular English 12 or Enriched English 12, this will provide your mandatory Grade 12 English credits for graduation.
-But it will not meet the NEW Indigenous Graduation requirements for the 2023/24 school year.
-If you select one of these courses, you will have to enroll in an additional course that provides the Indigenous Graduation requirement.
-At Kitsilano, the only other course that will meet this requirement is Contemporary Indigenous Studies 12, which is in the Socials 12 section on page 39.
+But it will not meet the Indigenous Graduation requirements for the 2024/25 school year.
+If you select one of these courses, you will have to enroll in an additional course that provides the Indigenous Graduation requirement if you did not do so in Grade 10 or 11.
+At Kitsilano, the only other course that will meet this requirement is Contemporary Indigenous Studies 12, which is in the Socials 12 section on page 39 or EFP Writing 10.
 Alternatively, please speak to your counsellor about VLN options and/or summer school.

-English First Peoples 12 also gives the required 4 credits necessary for all students to meet the Ministry of Educations requirement for completion of an English Grade 12 course and the Indigenous Focused graduation requirements for 2023/24.
+\English First Peoples 12 also gives the required 4 credits necessary for all students to meet the Ministry of Education's requirement for completion of an English Grade 12 course and the Indigenous Focused graduation requirements for 2024/25.